zaimramlan/SimpleAlert/README.md

 * Can add a cancel button any number of the `ActionSheet`.
 * If tap the outside of the view, the action handler will not be executed of the `ActionSheet`.

+## The difference between this version and Kyohei's version

+- Top and bottom constraints for the title, message and textview are now made optional.
+- This is to allow further customisation and prevent constraint error messages in the XCode logs.

 ## LICENSE